develax/RazorExpress/docs/syntax.md

 ## More examples of Razor-Express syntax

 ### Functions
-Let's take [this example](#conditionals-if-else-if-else-and-switch) and modify it so that the calculations are performed in a separate function:
+Let's take [this example](#conditionals-if-else-if-else-and-switch) and modify it so that the calculations are performed in a separate function.

+#### A function declaration as a code-block
 ```HTML+Razor
 @function isLeapYear(year){
   return year % 4 == 0 && year % 100 != 0 || year % 400 == 0;